RetinaX-Org/RetinaX/CONTRIBUTING.md

 # Contributing to Stellar Teye

-Thank you for your interest in contributing to Stellar Teye!
+Thank you for your interest in contributing to RetinaX!
 This document provides guidelines and information for contributors.

 For a full setup walkthrough and codebase tour, see the [Contributor Onboarding](docs/onboarding/README.md) guide.